tagliatelle with ricotta — both homemade

 Ricotta is made with the whey left over from making certain cow or goat milk cheeses as well.
 The various types of ricotta are easily obtainable in Italy, so pasta con la ricotta is a dish that can be made quickly.
-The ricotta sold in bulk in the stores is usually of good quality.
+The ricotta sold in bulk (at the cheese counter) in the stores is usually of good quality.
 Ricotta is popular in Italy, and the rapid turnover ensures that the product you buy is fresh.

 As I have said before (most recently in this post), I make ricotta at home using the whey left over from making various types of cheese (most often made with cow milk, sometimes with a mix of cow and goat milk; unfortunately, I cannot find sheep milk where I live).
 Having whey to make ricotta was actually an important reason behind my decision to learn to make cheese (formaggio) at home.
 Recently, I have paired ricotta with homemade tagliatelle instead of spaghetti.